apollo

 Cefofen-3 GM Injection 1's is used to treat various bacterial infections such as respiratory tract (lungs) infection, urine infection, blood infection, meningitis (inflammation of the brain and spinal cord), gonorrhoea (sexually transmitted disease), skin, abdominal, bone, and joint infections.

 Usually, Cefofen-3 GM Injection 1's starts working soon after taking it.
-Though, it may take a few days to kill all the dangerous bacteria and make you feel better.
+Though it may take a few days to kill all the dangerous bacteria and make you feel better.

 It's generally not recommended to consume alcohol while taking Cefofen-3 GM Injection 1's, as it can increase gastrointestinal issues, enhance sedative effects, and interfere with the antibiotic's effectiveness.
-Consult your doctor for personalized advice.
+Consult your doctor for personalised advice.

 Cefofen-3 GM Injection 1's is a combination antibiotic medication used to treat various bacterial infections.